-2.5.
-Subdivision pattern
+2.5 Subdivision pattern

-- The Arthur Street HIA contains three broad lot sizes as shown in Map 6. - The Blenheim and High Street block has a uniform, clear pattern of medium grain subdivision of lot between 326m2 and 600m2 in size. - The HIAs western block bound by Wansey Road and Botany Street comprises several large lots greater than 601m2, several medium grain subdivisions and a smaller number of fine grain lots (less than 325m2). - The Arthur Street to Blenheim Street block is mostly comprised of medium grain subdivision lots with six small grain subdivision lots and seven large lots. - Most lots within the HIA have a large frontage width greater than 15m.
-See Map 7.
+- The Arthur Street HIA contains three broad lot sizes as shown in Map 6. - The Blenheim Street and High Street block has a uniform, clear pattern of medium scale subdivision with lots between 326m2 and 600m2 in size. - The HIA west block, bound by Wansey Road and Botany Street, comprises several large lots greater than 601m2, several medium scale subdivisions and a smaller number of fine grain lots (less than 325m2). - The Arthur Street to Blenheim Street block is mostly comprised of medium scale subdivision lots with six small grain subdivision lots and seven large lots. - Most lots within the HIA have a large frontage width greater than 15m refer to Map 7.